-An unchecked infection can destroy spinal bone, ligaments and discs and compromise stability.
-If stability is compromised then there is a risk of deformity, fracture and dislocation of the spine and consequent neurological injury to the spinal cord or nerve roots contained within the spine.
+An unchecked infection can destroy spinal bone, ligaments and discs.
+It can also compromise your spine’s stability, creating a risk of deformity, fracture and dislocation of the spine.
+That can lead to neurological injury to the spinal cord or nerve roots contained within the spine.
 The extent of damage done by the infection can be evaluated by clinical examination supplemented with X-ray, CT, and MRI.

 Sometimes infection of the spine occurs after surgery or other procedures on the spine.
-If there are implants then it is often necessary to washout the wound and gain specimens for culture.
+If there are implants then it is often necessary to wash out the wound and gain specimens for culture.
 Antibiotic therapy can be directed specifically at any organisms grown from cultures but may need to be prolonged to suppress the infection.
 In certain circumstances implants are removed if they are no longer required for spinal stability.